TomerFi/aioswitcher/README.md

 # Start the thread
 v2bridge.start()

-"""Run your app or do what ever you need to keep in running here."""
+"""Run your app or do whatever you need to keep in running here."""

 # Join is only mandatory if the thread's daemon property is set to False.